10 Personality Traits of a Democratic Leader

 A democratic leader with a flexible mindset is what we all wish to see in our workplaces.
-No one likes working with or for an authoritarian bully.

-Why we love having a gentle boss?
+Why do we love having a gentle boss?

 Democratic leaders get more done because they are:

-• More fun to be with
+• Fun to be with

 • Well admired and respected for the personality they show and shine with at the office

-• Handle conflicts well.
+• Handle conflicts well

 • Understand the elasticity of deadlines

-Leaders with democratic mindsets know work, know life and know people.
+Leaders with democratic mindsets know work, know life, and know people.
 Their mind is their tool.
 It is not the other way round.

 To have a better grasp of the democratic mindset, think of the differences between democratic and authoritarian social systems.
 Which one of the following pictures do you prefer?